-- ✓ Give reassurance but tactfully explain you will have to tell someone else, but only those who need to know. - ✓ Say, for example, "Tell me what happened." - If possible establish what happened, where it happened, when it happened and who did it. - ✓ Immediately afterwards make notes especially actual words used. - Immediately afterwards talk to the Designated Teacher who will inform the Principal.
+- Listen to the pupil sensitively and carefully.
+Support the child for telling you. - ✓ Give reassurance but tactfully explain you will have to tell someone else, but only those who need to know. - ✓ Say, for example, "Tell me what happened." - If possible establish what happened, where it happened, when it happened and who did it. - ✓ Immediately afterwards make notes especially actual words used. - ✓ Immediately afterwards talk to the Designated Teacher who will inform the Principal.

-- Do not give a promise of confidentiality - it cannot be kept.

-- Do not make suggestions, for example,

-"Did they do X to you?"

-- Do not interrogate and do not dwell too much on the alleged perpetrator.

-- Do not write as the pupil talks to you.

-Give your whole attention to the pupil.

-- Any information received from the child should be held in strict confidence.
+- Do not ask leading questions which can later be interpreted as putting ideas into the pupil's mind - Do not give a promise of confidentiality - it cannot be kept. - Do not make suggestions, for example, "Did they do X to you?" - Do not interrogate and do not dwell too much on the alleged perpetrator. - Do not write as the pupil talks to you.
+Give your whole attention to the pupil. - Any information received from the child should be held in strict confidence.